MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-files.md

 ---
-title: Handle files in a Progressive Web App
+title: Handle files in a PWA
-description: How to register your PWA as a file handler to more deeply integrate it in the operating system.
+description: How to register your Progressive Web App (PWA) as a file handler, to more deeply integrate the PWA into the operating system.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual